Are you a carer? – please let us know if so, we may be able to help you…

 The new NHS framework is steering its focus towards providing better support for carers.
 If you are currently a carer we would like to invite you to attend an Annual Health Check in order for us to make sure your health needs are regularly assessed.
 If you have already told us you are a carer you will have received an invitation for this health check.
 However, if we don’t know you are a carer then you could be losing out on a valuable check-up with us.

-We would be grateful if you could let us know you have become a carer, either by telling the nurse when you have your flu vaccination, or at reception, or via our online form.
+We would be grateful if you could let us know you have become a carer, either by telling the clinician at your next appointment, by telling reception.

 For further information about carers please visit either: